-- ij - ij is Derby's interactive JDBC scripting tool.
+ij is Derby's interactive JDBC scripting tool.
 It is a simple utility for running scripts against a Derby database.
-You can also use it interactively to run ad hoc queries. ij provides several commands for ease in accessing a variety of JDBC features. - ij can be used in an embedded or a client/server environment. - The import and export utilities
+You can also use it interactively to run ad hoc queries. ij provides several commands for ease in accessing a variety of JDBC features.

+ij can be used in an embedded or a client/server environment.

+• The import and export utilities

 These server-side utilities allow you to import data directly from files into tables and to export data from tables into files.
-(You can use the utilities in a client/server environment.)
+Server-side utilities can be in a client/server environment but require that all files referenced be on the Server machine.

-• Database class utilities
+• Database class loading utilities

-These utilities allow you to store application logic in a database and to boot an application using the stored classes.
+These utilities allow you to store application logic in a database.

-sysinfo
+• sysinfo